raspberrypilearning/image-identifier/en/step_5.md

 --- /task ---

-Now you need to create a function, that will take the image path the user selects and return the model's prediciton of what that image contains.
+Now you need to create a function that will take the image path the user selects and return the model's prediction of what that image contains.

 --- task ---